 It is possible that when you perform this tennis elbow stretching exercise you don’t feel the pain or tension in your elbow but rather in your wrist or your forearm.
 This means that the extensor carpi radialis muscle doesn’t move well.
 This will maintain the pressure on the tendon and prevent you from recovering.

 This is the main cause why some people don’t recover.
 This factor is often overlooked and will result in a chronic elbow injury.

 That is why you also should massage the muscle at the places where you feel the pain or tension during the stretching exercise.
 You will notice that after you’ve massaged it for 10 minutes and you perform the stretching exercise again, it will feel different.
 This time you will feel the stretch and the pain only in your elbow.
 This means that the muscle is free and can recover.
 Continue to the second exercise.

-Tennis elbow stretches exercise 2: Improving mobility of your elbow
+Tennis elbow exercise 2: Improving mobility of your elbow

 The purpose of this second tennis elbow exercise is to increase the mobility of your lower arm.
 Since the tension in your lower arm muscles is reduced it’s easier to restore the rotation of your lower arm.